 - Better align inventory and shipping.

-Partner With a 3PL who Knows Warehousing
+Partner With a 3PL That Knows Warehousing

-Amware knows how important warehousing logistics is to their customer’s supply chain.
+Amware knows how important warehousing logistics are to their customer’s supply chain.
 It’s why, over the last few years, Amware has purchased two additional warehouses and has implemented a state-of-the-art warehouse management system.
 Increasing efficiency in both warehousing and transportation logistics is having a direct impact and positive effect on the bottom line of Amware’s warehousing customers.